Lily4what/DNI-list/README.md

 # DNI-list
-- weird people. like PDF (iykyk) in general ,stalkers, racists, homophobics, fatphobic, other , etc...
+- weird people. like PDF (iykyk) in general
+- stalkers,
+- racists,
+- homophobics,
+- fatphobic,
+- other/etc...